Do you reckon you’d be better at setting up portaloos than Michael Chugg? What about choosing a headline act?

-This project brings these ideas from Systems Science to life in a unique theatrical presentation.
-Part theatre show, part performance lecture and part board game, Best Festival Ever introduces participants to concepts from systems science, using the example of a music festival.
-Thirty audience members are seated around a table and placed in charge of a new festival.
-Through a variety of interactive games, the audience works together to program and deliver their own unique music festival.
-Together, they move from planning to execution, doing their best to keep the festival and its audience from collapsing into chaos.
+In the intimate setting of the Seymour Centre Sound Lounge, up to 30 audience members are seated around a table and placed in charge of a music festival.
+Through a variety of interactive games, the audience moves from planning to execution, doing their best to keep the festival and its audience from collapsing into chaos.

 Best Festival Ever is part of the Great Ideas Performance Series 2017.